udacity/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

     ```
     psql -U postgres
     ```
 - In psql run the following to create a user.
-I used the default of "root" for user but it should function for any username so long as the corresponding `.env` variable is changed accordingly.
+I used "full_stack_user" for user but it should function for any username so long as the corresponding `.env` variable is changed accordingly.
     ```
-    CREATE USER root WITH PASSWORD 'password';
+    CREATE USER full_stack_user WITH PASSWORD 'password123';
     ```
 - In psql run the following to create the dev and test database
     ```